markopolo123/markdown-cv/index.md

 * Extensive experience with config management tooling: Ansible, AWX & pyinfra
 * Extensive experience with the Hashicorp suite of tools
 * Experience supporting a wide array of usecases on scientific compute infrastructure
-* Extensive experience with SLURM, Nomad and Openstack
+* Extensive experience with SLURM, K8S, Nomad and Nova Openstack

 ## Occupation